Shoulder Physical Therapy In Fort Myers & Cape Coral, FL : Here’s How to Make Your Shoulders Strong, Flexible, & Pain-Free

 Rotator Cuff Tears

-A rotator cuff consists of four muscles that control movement in the ball and socket of your shoulder.
-A tear is either a partial or full-thickness tear in the rotator cuff.
+A rotator cuff consists of four muscles that control movement of the shoulder’s ball-and-socket joint.
+A tear in this area can be either partial or full-thickness in the rotator cuff.

 Signs & Symptoms of Rotator Cuff Tears